AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/filter-condition-modifiers.md

   <tr valign="top">
    <td> <p> </p> <p> </p> <p> </p> <p><strong>Equal</strong> </p> </td>
    <td> <p><strong>in</strong> </p> </td>
-   <td> <p>(Case sensitive) This modifier allows you to create a comma-separated list of variables to compare to a single attribute evaluated in a filter.
-The entire list is treated as an OR statement and returns any results that meet the criteria of one or more of the variables.</p> <p>For example, when searching for projects, using "in CUR, PLN, CPL" returns all projects that are in the Current, OR Planning, OR Complete status.</p> <p>The built-in modifier <strong>Equal</strong> corresponds to the text mode modifier of <strong>in</strong>.
+   <td> <p>This modifier allows you to create a comma-separated list of <i>case sensitive</i> variables to compare to a single attribute evaluated in a filter.
+The entire list is treated as an OR statement and returns any results that meet the criteria of one or more of the variables.</p> <p>For example, when searching for projects, using <code>in CUR, PLN, CPL</code> returns all projects that are in the Current, OR Planning, OR Complete status.</p> <p>The built-in modifier <strong>Equal</strong> corresponds to the text mode modifier of <strong>in</strong>.
 This means that you can choose Equal with multiple values for the field.</p> <p>For example, you are able to choose a "Status equals Current, Planning, Dead" in a project report and you can view projects in any of these statuses.</p> </td>
   </tr>
   <tr valign="top">
    <td> </td>